a-synchronous/rubico/README.md

 ```

 ## map
-applies a function to each element of input, retaining input type and shape
+applies a function to each element of input in parallel, retaining input type and shape
 ```javascript
 y = map(f)(x)
 ```